How To Participate in a Dive Against Debris®

 What is a Dive Against Debris diver?

 A Dive Against Debris Diver takes direct 'fins on' action for the ocean, collecting critical survey data from any or every dive that can be used by marine researchers and policymakers for conservation efforts.
+No one is better suited to tackle marine debris than PADI Divers.

 - Minimum age requirement: 10 years old